 Don’t turn up the heat.
 Exposing bed bugs to 120 ºF or more an hour will kill all life stages—and whole-structure or “container heat treatments” do work.
 But the caution is similar to using cold.
 High heat must be maintained at every point in the building: the outer walls, deep in the sofa, etc. for the full hour.
-Professionals enclose the structure, using tools to guarantee that it reaches the right temperature.
+Professionals who exterminate with heat enclose the structure, using tools to guarantee that it reaches the right temperature.
 If you go with a full-structure heat treatment, consider if the heat could damage furniture, appliances, and belongings.

 Don’t throw a bed bug-infested mattress away and buy a new mattress.
 Buying a new mattress won’t solve the problem.
 Bed bugs hide in more than just mattresses.
 New mattresses might be transported in the same trucks that pick up used and possibly contaminated ones.
 If you need a new mattress, wait until the infestation is eliminated before buying a new one.
 (Remember: A bed bug-proof mattress and box-spring encasement kept in place for 1 ½ years will starve them to death.
 Inspect often for torn spots in the encasement (and evidence of bed bugs).